voila-dashboards/voila/docs/source/deploy.rst

         sudo systemctl start voila.service

 .. note::
-    To check the logs for voila:
+    To check the logs for Voilà:

     .. code:: text

         journalctl -u voila.service

-10. Now go to ``yourdomain.com`` to access the voila application.
+10. Now go to ``yourdomain.com`` to access the Voilà application.

 Enable HTTPS with Let's Encrypt
 -------------------------------